-According to Wikipedia, the Haka “is a traditional ancestral war cry, dance or challenge… performed by a group, with vigorous movements and stamping of the feet with rhythmically shouted accompaniment.”
-When I attended Dean Leffingwell’s s SAFe Program Consultant Certification course earlier this year, he used a video of the New Zealand All Blacks performing a haka to illustrate “The Power of Ba”.
-“Ba” being the place teams are in when they become high performing, self organising and energized.
+According to Wikipedia, the Haka “is a traditional ancestral war cry, dance or challenge... performed by a group, with vigorous movements and stamping of the feet with rhythmically shouted accompaniment.”
+When I attended Dean Leffingwell’s SAFe Program Consultant certification course earlier this year, he used a video of the New Zealand All Blacks performing a haka to illustrate “The Power of Ba”.
+“Ba” is the place teams are in when they become high performing, self-organising and energized.
 If you watch the video, I’m sure you will agree that the spine-chilling performance is the perfect illustration of what it feels like to be part of a team that has truly reached “ba”, a place where “we, the work and the knowledge are one”.

 Recently, there was a reshuffle of people in our scrum teams, predicated on the need to more evenly balance skills and knowledge across the EDW Agile Release Train.
 This change was unsettling for the teams, and I started to think about helping them find their “ba” again.
-This lead me to contemplate how I might convince to the teams to invent and perform their own haka.
+This led me to contemplate how I might convince the teams to invent and perform their own haka.

 I started my campaign for a “Haka Challenge" by talking to my leadership team, who responded with "Excellent idea!"
 "You can't make me do the haka on my birthday!" and "Do we have to?".
 Not deterred by the mixed reaction, I took the idea to the Scrum Masters, who didn’t exactly bounce off the walls with excitement but were willing and thought it could be fun.
 With the Scrum Masters on board, I pitched the idea for a “Haka Challenge” to the entire EDW Release Train, giving all the teams an iteration to prepare a haka for a “Hak-Off”.

 When the day of the Haka Challenge arrived there was an air of anticipation as the teams gathered (in a rare show of punctuality) for our iteration kick-off event (aka Unity Day).
 There was facepaint, skirts made of post-it note covered butchers paper and a large contingent proudly sporting their "EDW Release Train" T-shirts.